Idaho City Idaho

 DESCRIPTION

-Today, the main source of income are tourists and events centered around this historical town; reminding me very much of Tombstone (AZ), Virginia City (NV), Calico (CA), Jerome (AZ), and Deadwood (SD).
+Today, the main sources of income are tourists and events centered around this historical town; reminding me very much of Tombstone (AZ), Virginia City (NV), Calico (CA), Jerome (AZ), and Deadwood (SD).
 Each one of these historic places had to reinvent themselves in order to survive as a real town and not slip into ghost town status, like Bannock (MT), and Bodie (CA).

 The people of Idaho City have a can-do attitude deep in their culture.
 They looked at what they had left and found a way to make a living with it.
-Throughout the years, they have restored, maintained and in some instances rebuilt their historic 19th century structures, and creating historical interest and having ships in these structures to bolster the local economy.

-Besides taking good care of their historic structures and graveyards,The city of Idaho City happens to be near hunting and fishing areas so this sort of tourism brings people to Idaho City as well.
+Besides taking good care of their historic structures and graveyards, Idaho City happens to be near hunting and fishing areas so this sort of tourism brings people to them as well.

 The four hundred and eighty five folks who live here are able to make a living and preserve their history to the delight of visitors.